|Thank you for Your Interest in our Adult and Pediatric Research

-If you answer all of the questions and register yourself in the database, you may be contacted to participate in any of the studies we offer.
-Entering yourself in the database does not guarantee enrollment into any studies and you may not be contacted.
+If you answer the questions and register yourself in the database, you may be contacted to participate in any of the studies we offer.
+By providing us access to your contact information as well as other information such as your cause of injury and level of injury, the principal investigators can determine if you are potentially eligible for any or our current studies.
+However, entering yourself in the database does not guarantee enrollment into any studies and you may not be contacted.

 Individuals from the Kentucky Spinal Cord Injury Research Center (KSCIRC) at the University of Louisville, the Institutional Review Board (IRB), the Human Subjects Protection Program Office (HSPPO), and other regulatory agencies may inspect these records.
 In all other respects, however, the data will be held in confidence to the extent permitted by law.
 Should the data be published, your identity will not be disclosed.